Before we examine the final Abomination of Desolation, let’s make a quick historical review to early abominations that led to Jewish desolations:

 The second Abomination of Desolation

-After their release from Babylonian captivity and coming back and rebuilding the city and temple, the Jewish leaders erected many rules to protect them from repeating the sins that had led to their bondage.
-The fourth commandment’s seventh-day Sabbath became a special object of amendment.
+After coming back from the Babylonian captivity and rebuilding the city and temple, the Jewish leaders erected many rules to protect them from repeating the sins that had led to their bondage.
+The seventh-day Sabbath became received special attention.
 Over 500 rules concerning Sabbath keeping eventually was formed.
 Sadly, this only produced a system of legalistic empty religion.

-Jesus said that in spite of their apparent religiosity they had only a superficial adherence to the Law “Well hath Isaiah prophesied of you hypocrites, as it is written, This people honoreth me with their lips, but their heart is far from me.
+Jesus said that in spite of their outward appearance of piety, they didn’t adhere to the Law “Well hath Isaiah prophesied of you hypocrites, as it is written, This people honoreth me with their lips, but their heart is far from me.
 Howbeit in vain do they worship me, teaching for doctrines the commandments of men.
 For laying aside the commandment of God, ye hold the tradition of men… full well ye reject the commandment of God, that ye may keep your own tradition… making the word of God of none effect through your tradition, which ye have delivered” (Mark 7:6-13).

 Jesus warned them, “For the days shall come upon thee, that thine enemies shall cast a trench about thee, and compass thee round, and keep thee in on every side and shall lay thee even with the ground, and thy children within thee; and they shall not leave in thee one stone upon another; because thou knewest not the time of thy visitation” (Luke 19:41-44).
 He mourned, “O Jerusalem, Jerusalem, thou that killest the prophets, and stonest them which are sent unto thee, how often would I have gathered thy children together, even as a hen gathereth her chickens under her wings and ye would not!
 Behold your house is left unto you desolate” (Matthew 23:37,38).

-As a result of not responding to Jesus’ warnings to turn from their abominations, the Jewish temple was to be desolated.
-This prophecy was fulfilled in 70 A.D. when the Roman armies of Titus burned the city and temple to the ground.
+As a result of not responding to Jesus’ warnings to turn from their abominations, the Jewish temple was to be again desolated.
+This prophecy was fulfilled in 70 A.D. when the Roman armies of Titus burned the city and temple.